We may earn money or products from the companies mentioned in this post.

 - Allow yourself to say ‘no’ to outside commitments that don’t bring added value to your life.

-- Am I missing your favorite rejuvenation hack?
-If so, please comment below.
+- Am I missing your favorite self-care hack?
+If so, please comment below on how you rejuvenate.

-As a mom, you owe it to yourself and to your family to claim some ‘me’ time and devote it to self-care.
+As a mom, you owe it to yourself and to your family to claim ‘me’ time and devote it to self-care.
 True confession: My younger son noticed that I was stressed out this week.
 He scolded me and said, “Mom, you need to inhale some of your essential oils and chill out.”
-Yep, he’s right–I need to take time out for myself and indulge in self-care!!
+Yep, he’s right–I need to take time out for myself on a regular basis!